apostrophecms/docs/docs/custom-page-types.md

       main: {
         type: 'area',
         options: {
-          // You can paste the same options used for the "main"
+          // You can copy the `widgets` option from the `main` area in
-          // area of the home page here
+          // home-page/index.js
         }
       }
     },
     group: {
       // Group the fields into tabs.
-      // Same as the home page example above
+      areas: {
+        label: 'Flexible Content',
+        fields: ['main']
+      }
     }
   }
 };